-3. Even when not expressly required under company law, any decisions involving a fundamental corporate change should be submitted to the General Shareholders' Meeting for approval or ratification.
-In particular:
+3. Even when not expressly required under company law, any decisions involving a fundamental corporate change should be submitted to the General Shareholders' Meeting for approval or

-- a) The transformation of listed companies into holding companies through the process of subsidiarisation, i.e. reallocating core activities to subsidiaries that were previously carried out by the originating firm, even though the latter retains full control of the former; - b) Any acquisition or disposal of key operating assets that would effectively alter the company's corporate purpose; - c) Operations that effectively add up to the company's liquidation.
+- a.
+The transformation of listed companies into holding companies through the process of subsidiarisation, i.e. reallocating core activities to subsidiaries that were previously carried out by the originating firm, even though the latter retains full control of the former; - b.
+Any acquisition or disposal of key operating assets that would effectively alter the coma.
+The appointment or ratification of directors, with separate voting on each candidate; b.
+Amendments to the bylaws, with votes taken on all articles or groups of articles that are

-4. Detailed proposals of the resolutions to be adopted at the General Shareholders' Meeting, including the information stated in Recommendation 28, should be made available at the same time as the publication of the Meeting notice.
+4. Detailed proposals of the resolutions to be adopted at the General Shareholders' Meeting, including the information stated in Recommendation 28, should be made available at the

-- 5. Separate votes should be taken at the General Shareholders' Meeting on materially separate items, so shareholders can express their preferences in each case.
-This rule shall apply in particular to: - a) The appointment or ratification of directors, with separate voting on each candidate; - b) Amendments to the bylaws, with votes taken on all articles or groups of articles that are materially independent.
+5. Separate votes should be taken at the General Shareholders' Meeting on materially separate items, so shareholders can express their preferences in each case.
+This rule shall apply in